 - Gently place your baby on your shoulder and pat her back for five minutes.
 Doing this usually eliminates gas swallowed while feeding.

 - For babies who can sit on their own, allow them to sit down after feeding.
 Additionally, you can pay them back gently to eliminate any residual air.

 If you find your baby cranky or crying even after burping:

 - Try massaging her stomach gently in a clockwise motion for some time.

-- You can also use a little mustard oil massaging.
-Mustard oil has surprisingly good effect in calming down a gassy baby.
+- You can also use a little mustard oil massage.
+Mustard oil has a surprisingly good effect in calming down a gassy baby.

 You may be interested in reading – New Moms Guide To Baby Massage

-This is considered as a great exercise for babies and keeps baby active and playful as well.
+This is considered a great exercise for babies and keeps the baby active and playful as well.